 You must also calculate and set aside holiday pay on salary and other work remuneration in your accounts.
 According to the Annual Holidays Act, employees are entitled to four weeks and one day of holiday.
 The holiday pay will then amount to 10.2% of the basis for the holiday pay.
 Employees aged over 60 years are entitled to an extra week's holiday.
 For employees over the age of 60, the rate is 12.5%.

 If you are covered by a collective wage agreement or another agreement which gives a fifth week of holiday, the ordinary rate is 12% (14.3% for employees over 60).

-When you have employees, you must calculate and pay employer's National Insurance contributions on salaries and other remuneration which you pay your employees.
+When you have employees, you must calculate and pay employer's National Insurance contributions on salaries and other remuneration, including payment in kind which you pay your employees.
 Remember that you must also calculate and post employer's National Insurance contributions on holiday pay.

-If you have employees who travel in connection with their work, you must agree how their expenses are to be reimbursed.
+If you have employees who travel in connection with their work you must agree how their expenses are to be reimbursed.
 There are generally no restrictions on what you and your employees can agree as regards how travel and subsistence expenses will be reimbursed.
-However, many people opt to follow the government's travel expenses scale.
-Payments in accordance with the government's travel expenses scale can generally be assumed to be tax-free for the recipient.
-However, for tax purposes, travel within Norway as part of an employee's ordinary work must be considered separately.
-Any allowance paid for such travel will be taxable for the recipient.
+However, there are specific rules determining what can be paid out tax-free.

 In the context of employment, 'payments in kind' means benefits which the employee receives from their employer in a form other than money.
 They are sometimes also known as 'perks'.
 Company cars and free use of telephone/internet are payments in kind.
 A low-interest loan from an employer will also constitute a payment in kind.